woman on laptop with coffee cup

 Property Taxes

-During the closing, you pay the property taxes that are due from the date of closing until the end of the tax year.
+During the closing, you pay the property taxes due from the date of closing until the end of the tax year.
 Assuming the seller has already paid for the entire year in advance, you’ll simply pay your prorated share.

 The specific closing costs you’ll pay depend on your state’s requirements and your lender.
-As a general rule, expect to pay between 3% – 6% of your home’s purchase price in closing costs.
+As a general rule, expect to pay 3% – 6% of your home’s purchase price in closing costs.
 For example, if you buy your house for $150,000, the closing costs could be anywhere from $4,500 to $9,000.

 Victoria Araj

-Victoria Araj is a Section Editor for Rocket Mortgage and held roles in mortgage banking, public relations and more in her 15+ years with the company.
+Victoria Araj is a Team Leader for Rocket Mortgage and held roles in mortgage banking, public relations and more in her 19+ years with the company.
 She holds a bachelor’s degree in journalism with an emphasis in political science from Michigan State University, and a master’s degree in public administration from the University of Michigan.